Dental Emergency Edinburgh

 (Additional costs for X-rays or treatment will be discussed before we proceed.)

-FAQs About Dental Emergencies
+FAQs About Emergency Dental Care

 Dental emergencies need immediate attention to stop pain, infection, or save a tooth.
 Urgent care may be slightly less immediate but still important.